danilorodrigues128/Artificial-Neural-Network-Library/README.md

 ```

 **Description**
-- Propagate the pulses through the Network.
+- Propagate the pulses through the Network and backpropagate the Cost.
 **NOTE:** _vector\<float\> Pulse_ and _vector\<float\> Hypothesis_ must be set before calling _feedforward()_.

 **Return**